 JCCBI's priority is to ensure, at all times, the safety and sustainability of all its structures.
 JCCBI judiciously administers its programs for bridges in order to extend their useful life as much as possible.
+To this end, a comprehensive inspection program is in place to monitor the condition of these infrastructures on a continuous basis and establish the intervention priorities.
+In recent years, load capacity studies have been conducted to identify the structural elements on which we should pay particular attention, whether or not they show visible degradation during inspections.

-The bridges are old and have been subjected to years of heavy traffic, climatic conditions and the abundant use of road salt.
+The bridges and other structures managed by the Corporation are old and have been subjected to years of heavy traffic, climatic conditions and the abundant use of road salt.
 In addition to rehabilitation work completed or underway, these structures will require major work over the next few years.
-Traffic congestion on all Montreal South Shore bridges has an impact on JCCBI's ability to carry out major work during regular working hours, which has a direct impact on the planning, execution and cost of work.
+Traffic congestion on all Montreal South Shore bridges does not make it possible for major work to be carried out during increasingly long peak periods, which has a direct impact on the planning, execution and cost of repairs.
 Major rehabilitation work is planned or underway on all structures so that they remain in acceptable condition and to ensure their sustainability as well as user safety.
-Long-term planning as well as communication and sharing of information on the issues, is ongoing.
+Inspections, load capacity studies and long-term planning, as well as communication and sharing of information on the issues, continue on an ongoing basis in order to mitigate the risks of infrastructures.